240 Quick Steer Roll Correction V2

 Quick Steer Roll Correction's purpose is to correct the front suspension geometry issues that result from lowering the car.
 Suspension systems have an "imaginary" point called a roll center (RC), the roll center is the point at which the cars suspension system pivots around.
-The location and height of the roll center is very important to how the car handles and accelerates out of corners.
-The height of the center of gravity (CG) of a car and the height of the roll center have a relationship that can be described as a lever arm.
-The longer the lever arm the more force the chassis will be subjected to while cornering.
-When the front of a 240 or any car is lowered the roll center moves below the ground.
-This increases the distance between the CG and RC, in effect it increases the lever arm length and therefor increases the amount of body roll the car is subjected to.
+The location and height of the roll center are critical to how the car handles and accelerates out of corners.
+The height of the center of gravity (CG) of a vehicle and the height of the roll center have a relationship that can be described as a lever arm.
+The longer the lever arm, the more force the chassis will be subjected to while cornering.
+When the front of a 240 or any car is lowered the roll center moves below the ground, this increases the distance between the CG and RC; in effect, it increases the lever arm length and therefore increases the amount of body roll the car.
 The front suspension has a separate roll center from the rear suspension.
-The rear suspension in a solid axle car has a geometry where the roll center height changes very little when the car's ride height is lowered.
+The rear suspension on a solid axle car has a geometry where the roll center height changes very little when the car's ride height is lowered.
 This leaves the rear RC high and the front RC low.
-If one to draw a line between the two roll center heights you would see there is an angle.
+If one to draw a line between the two roll center heights, you would see there is an angle.
 The angle can be described as the roll axis inclination angle.
-The steeper this angle the harder it is to put the power down on corner exit.
-There are many other things that roll center height dictates but adjusting the front RC will affect how the back of the car works as well.
+The steeper this angle, the harder it is to put the power down on corner exit.
+Many other things that roll center height dictates, but adjusting the front RC will affect how the back of the car works as well.

-The Quick Steer Roll Correctors eliminate the need to use the factory tapered ball joint receiver, The bottom of the roll correction spacer is tapered to match the stock 240 balljoint.
+The Quick Steer Roll Correctors eliminate the need to use the factory tapered ball joint receiver.
+The bottom of the roll correction spacer is tapered to match the stock 240 balljoint.
 The holes on the steering arms are also tapered to match the stock 240 tie rod ends.
-If prefered to use a rod end and bolt they can drill the tie rod holes to 14mm.
+If preferred to use a rod end and bolt, they can drill the tie rod holes to 14mm.

 Finite Element Analysis (FEA) helps us to maximize stiffness and strength of the part while minimizing the weight.

-This part has an effective height of 2.0" this is ideal for lowering the car between 1.5 and 2.0 inches.
-To maintain good geometry with addtional lowering we suggest you also purchased an additional spacer.
+This part has an affective 2.0" this is ideal for lowering the car between 1.5 and 2.0 inches.
+To maintain good geometry with additional lowering, we suggest you also purchased an additional spacer.
 The spacer drops the entire assembly.
 Spacers are available in 1" and .5" heights.

 Thoughts from prototype dynamic testing @ auto-x:

-The car has a good amount of grip, it feels more planted and stable then without the spacers.
-The acceleration out of corners due to the increase in the traction is impressive especially considering the test car is running an open differential.
+The car has a good amount of grip; it feels more planted and stable than without the spacers.
+The acceleration out of corners due to the increase in the traction is impressive, especially considering the test car is running an open differential.

-The steering ratio feels very nice, for 99% of driving I don't have to shuffle my hands or cross over.
-Driving on a curvy highway at speed requires very small movements to point the car.
-Another nice aspect is the reduced leverage ratio gives more feed back through the steering wheel, which with power steering is very isolated.
-Driving through slaloms at a faster pace is easier as less hand movement is required.
+The steering ratio feels very nice, for 99% of driving, I don't have to shuffle my hands or cross over.
+Driving on a curvy highway at speed requires minimal movements to point the car.
+Another nice aspect is the reduced leverage ratio gives more feedback through the steering wheel, which with power steering, is very isolated.
+Driving through slaloms at a faster pace is more natural as less hand movement is required.